Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Remarks Toward Future Work

 \section{Remarks Toward Future Work}

 In the last section of this paper we showed how to take the tangent categorical language of smooth manifolds and have it interact with the equivariant descent recorded by having a Lie group $L$ act on a smooth manifold $M$.
 We are especially interested in examining this descent-equivariant tangent structure when $M$ is an orbifold regarded as a $L$-space for some Lie group $L$ (each orbifold can be represented this way; cf. \cite{Pardon}).
 In order to show that this is well-behaved for orbifolds, i.e. independent of the chosen presentation, we need to prove that different Morita equivalent representations of an orbifold give rise to suitably equivalent descent-equivariant (tangent) categories.
 This is left as a topic for future work, as it will involve delicate and technical arguments involving change of group functors and manipulations of bibundles.
+An alternative approach towards studying tangent structures on orbifolds would be take Proposition \ref{Prop: Equivariantifying the gluing equiv for manifolds} as a point of departure and generalize to orbifold charts and atlases.

+As a final comment, we also close with the following observation. \begin{prop} If $F\colon \Cscr^{\op} \to \fCat$ is a pseudofunctor where each category $F(X)$ for $X \in \Cscr_0$ is a category with finite biproducts and each functor $F(f)$ for $f \in \Cscr_1$ preserves finite biproducts, then $F(X)$ is a category finite biproducts as well.
+In particular, if we regard each category $F(X)$ with its finite biproduct tangent structure, then $F$ is a tangent indexing functor and the induced tangent structure on $\PC(F)$ corresponds with the finite biproduct tangent structure on $\PC(F)$. \end{prop} This shows that in particular the pseudolimit in $\fTan$ of a diagram $F\colon \Cscr^{\op} \to \fTan_{\operatorname{strong}}$ for which each object category $F(X)$ is a CDC is itself a CDC.
+It would be of interest to see how the pseudolimit structure may be used in the study of CDCs.